animalat/Simple-Mail/README.md

 This project focuses on:
 - 📨 Simplified UI for reading, searching, and viewing Gmail messages
 - 🔒 Secure access via OAuth 2.0 (no scraping or credential storage)
-- 💽 Local database indexing for fast performance
+- 💽 Uses a local database for fast performance

 ---